decred/dcrbounty/src/content/en/rules/index.md

 <img src="img/owasp-rating.png" style="width: 80%; max-width: 448px;" />

 We will also take into consideration the impact on the Decred ecosystem.
-An RCE in dcr-netstats (low impact) is not the same as an RCE in dcrd or Decrediton (higher impact).
+An RCE in dcrweb (low impact) is not the same as an RCE in dcrd or Decrediton (higher impact).

 The following are also factors in the payout: